 9. David Wiggins, “Towards a Reasonable Libertarianism,” in: Gary Watson (ed.)
 Free Will (Oxford: Oxford University Press, 2003) p.
 111.

 10. John Rawls, A Theory of Justice (Cambridge, MA: Belknap/Harvard University Press, 1999 rev. edn), p.
 62.

 11. Heidi Maibom, “In Defence of (Model) Theory Theory,” Journal of Consciousness Studies, 16, No. 6–8, 2009, p.
 366.

 12. See here.
 The excerpt is from the 2005 documentary Žižek! by Sophie Fiennes.

-13. This idea is related to Michel Foucault’s concept of discursive structures, but is not the same.
-Foucault analysis of these structures focuses on rules that subconsciously and materially limit what we can express.
+13. This idea is related to Michel Foucault’s concept of discursive structures but is not the same.
+Foucault's analysis of these structures focuses on rules that subconsciously and materially limit what we can express.
 However, professional vocabularies do not physically limit people to express their ideas.
-They may hinder innovative thought, and may be instrumental in preventing ideas in gaining recognition, but do not make it impossible in the formal sense of the word.
+They may hinder innovative thought and may be instrumental in preventing ideas from gaining recognition, but do not make it impossible in the formal sense of the word.
 No professional vocabulary prevents someone from printing subversive leaflets or expressing controversial ideas.